jamesvsnowden/bl_combination_shape_key/docs/content/en/drivers.md

 <dd>The average (mean) of the shape key values is used to produce the combination shape key value</dd>
 </dl>

+## Solo

+## Influence

+Below the **Mode** setting is the **Influence** slider.
+As the name suggests, the **Influence** controls the amount of effect the combination shape key has.
+In addition to its obvious use this property can be animated or driven, which essentially means the combination shape key itself can be animated.

 ## Enable Driver

-Below the **Mode** setting is a checkbox marked **Enable Driver**.
+Below the **Influence** slider is a checkbox marked **Enable Driver**.
 By default it is checked and the combination shape key driver is active.
 Unchecking **Enable Driver** will mute the driver being used to control the combination shape key, doing so means that you can shift the combination shape key's value in the user interface which can be useful when previewing it's effect.
 Don't forget to re-enable it once you're done!

-!!!Note
-Blender will show an unobtrusive warning about editing driven values.
-You can safely ignore it.
+<alert>Even with the driver disabled, Blender will show an unobtrusive warning about editing driven
+values.
+You can safely ignore it.</alert>

 ## Goal